Who Needs Digital Signage?

 - Inform patients of new treatment options.

 - Provide health-related news.

 - Promote healthy eating habits.

 Digital signage usage has really taken off in the quick service restaurant (or QSR) industry.
-Visit any town and you will notice more and more restaurants have replaced their printed menu signs with flat panel displays.
-We see them popping-up in shopping mall food courts, burger joints, sports bars, and even in arena food concessions.
+Visit any town and you will notice more and more restaurants have replaced their printed menu signs with digital menu boards.
+We see them popping up in shopping malls food courts, burger joints, sports bars, and even in arena food concessions.
 There are many reasons why this is happening.
-For example, the FDA has mandating the need to display caloric, and other nutritional information on restaurant chain menu boards.
+For example, the FDA has mandated the need to display caloric and other nutritional information on restaurant menu boards.
 This played a big part in accelerating the adoption of digital signage technologies in restaurants.

 There are other advantages too.
 Restaurants can use one display and show different menu choices depending on the time of day.
 Menus simply rotate when necessary, eliminating the need for multiple printed signs.